-- Complete your Health History Form (requires a physical exam (since March 1, 2019 for fall entrants and August 1, 2019 for spring entrants); please include supporting documentation* from your health care provider)
+- a physical exam (since March 1, 2019 for fall entrants and August 1, 2019 for spring entrants); please include supporting documentation* from your health care provider

-- Complete your Sports Clearance Form (requires a physical exam from your health care provider)
+- completion of the Sports Clearance Form (by you and your health care provider)

-The NCAA also advises testing for sickle cell trait among new Division 1 college athletes.
-You can ask your home health care provider to include a copy of the actual test result with your Physical Examination Form.
+* Since August, 2010 the NCAA has mandated testing for sickle cell trait among new (first year or transfer) Division 1 college athletes.
+Please ask your health care provider to include a copy of the actual test result with your Physical Examination Form.
 If you do not get tested before coming to campus, you will have to get tested at Cornell Health.
 Learn more on our Athlete Testing for Sickle Cell Trait fact sheet (pdf).